Our Process

 Can I bring an attorney to mediation?

-Yes.
-Although the Utah Divorce Clinic is designed to help parties who don't have full-representation, we're happy to work with attorneys as part of the mediation process.
-During the intake process, please let your mediator know if you plan to be represented.
+The Utah Divorce Clinic is designed to help parties who don't have full-representation.
+However, if all sides agree then we're happy to work with attorneys as part of the mediation process.
+During the intake process, please let your mediator know if you plan to be represented by an attorney.

 Yes.
 We understand that every case is unique.
 Some cases my require only the assistance of only a mediator, while others may require the help of a family law attorney, private guardian ad litem (children's attorney), a financial professional, or other professionals.
 During the intake process, you and your mediator can explore which other types of professionals may be helpful to include.